Discriminative reconstruction via simultaneous dense and sparse coding: Theoretical Analysis

 \begin{proof} It suffices to show that $\sigma_1<1$.
 Noting that $\sigma_{1} = ||\U^T\V||_{2}$, we use the following matrix norm inequality $||\U^T\V||_{2} \le \sqrt{r} ||\U^T\V||_{\infty}$ as follows: $\sigma_{1} \le \sqrt{r}\,||\U^T\V||_{\infty} \le \sqrt{r} \mu s < 1$. \end{proof}

 The constant $\mu$ is the coherence of the matrix $\U^T\V$ \citep{donoho2005stable,tropp2004greed}.
-The above result states that if the mutual coherence of $\U^T\V$ is small, we can accommodate increased sparsity of the underlying signal component $\u^{*}$.
+The above result states that if the mutual coherence of $\U^T\V$ is small, we can accommodate increased sparsity of the underlying signal component $\bu^{*}$.
 We note that, up to a scaling factor, $\sigma_1(\U^T\V)$ is the block coherence of $\U$ and $\V$ \citep{eldar2010block}.
-However, unlike the condition in \citep{eldar2010block}, we don't restrict the dictionaries $\A$ and $\B$ to have linearly independent columns.
-In the next subsection, we propose a convex program to recover the dense and sparse vectors.
-Theorem \ref{thm:main_result} establishes uniqueness and complexity results for the proposed optimization program.
+However, unlike the condition in \citet{eldar2010block}, we do not restrict the dictionaries $\A$ and $\B$ to have linearly independent columns.
+In the next subsection, we propose and analyze a convex program to recover the dense and sparse vectors.